FatsharkStudiosAB/haja-workers/go/README.md

 ```

 **Key Principles:**
-- `cmd/worker/main.go` is minimal - only imports SDK and registers functions
+- `cmd/worker/main.go` is minimal - only imports worker package and registers functions
-- `sdk/` contains public APIs that external developers use
+- Root `/go/` directory contains the public worker API that external developers use
 - `internal/` contains implementation details not exposed to users
-- No circular dependencies between modules
+- `basefunction/` and `state/` provide SDK-level infrastructure for function development

-**Note:** Currently `basefunction/` and `state/` exist in both `sdk/` and `internal/`.
-This duplication may be refactored in future versions for cleaner separation.
+- Clean module structure with single `go.mod` for easy dependency management

 ## Original Development Notes